 These principles guide all of our design.
 Use them to get started on a project and to help with making decisions.

-They're inspired by the NHS Constitution that's steered the NHS for 70 years.
+They're inspired by the NHS Constitution.

 Patients, family, carers, staff.
 Design things that understand and respect people's needs.
 Take the time to learn about the whole person - their emotional, physical and technical needs.